drduh/Debian-Privacy-Server-Guide/README.md

     [...]
     Sign the certificate? [y/n]:y

-If successful, the script created private and public keys for a certificate authority, intemediate authority, server and one client:
+If there were no errors, the script created private and public keys for a certificate authority, intemediate authority, server and one client:

     $ ls ~/pki
     ca.key      client.csr  demoCA            intermediate.pem  server.cnf  server.pem